tarikh03/K2View-Academy/articles/demo_project/DPM_Demo_Project/04_Rectify/03_02_Rectify_Preview_Your_Data.md

 ## Preview Your Data in the Source Systems

-For this tutorial, preview the data you intend to mask by accessing the two source systems we set up for simulation purposes.
+For this tutorial, preview the data you intend to rectify by accessing the two source systems we set up for simulation purposes.

 The two applications that we use to simulate source systems are: